celiabustea/PawFinder/README.md

 PawFinder is a cross-platform mobile app built with React Native that helps users **report and find missing pets** using **AI-powered image matching**.
 With real-time updates, location-based searches, and a user-friendly interface, PawFinder makes reuniting with lost pets easier and faster.

+> ⚠️ **Note:** This app was developed in just 48 hours during the ItFest hackathon.
+It is **very unfinished** — I ran out of time and tokens for the AI API, so features like matching are incomplete or stubbed.

 ---
-Note: This app was developed in just 48 hours during the ItFest hackathon, and it is quite old and unfinished.
-As a result, it might not work properly due to version conflicts and other issues that I wasn’t able to fix after reopening the project.

 ## 🚀 Features